Juhani

 General conclusions

-and lessons learnt can be drawn from Sonera's experiences of company-dedicated
+and lessons learnt may be drawn from Sonera's experiences of company-dedicated

 QM implementation.
 When implementing QM, clearly recognized QM principles